glaubertorres/glaubertorres/README.md

   ## Hi, my name is Glauber!
 Im a java back-end developer

-- 🌱 I’m also currently learning to develop ethereum smart contracts
 - 👯 I’m looking foward to collaborate on projects build mostly on java and spring boot, but I'm open to other technologies and Im exited to learn new things